leslie-werner/stock-analysis/README.md

   In this analysis we wanted to help Steve look at datasets that coved the entire stock market for 2017 and 2018.
 Using this information, he wanted to help his parents be able to pick stocks that could be beneifical in the long run.
 Using code we had developed throughout the module, we refractored code to be able to analyze the dataset in a shorter amount of time.

 ## Analysis
-'Using images and examples of your code, compare the stock performance between 2017 and 2018.
-As well as the execution times of the original script and the refactored script.

 ### Results
 When looking at stock performaces between 2017 and 2018, we can see that 2017 was a more successful year for stocks compared to 2018.
 In both 2017 and 2018, we can see that ENPH and RUN remained in the positive percent returns while TERP, was unsuccessful in both years.
 With the reuslts obtained, it is recommened that Steves' parents invest in stocks with positive returns for both years if a less risky approach is wanted.